MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 - To remove the filter, delete the keyword from the **Search** box, or click the **x** to the right.

 ## Preview a list
-You can preview a file in Fraud Protection.
-The preview contains a maximum of 20 rows.
+You can preview a list in Fraud Protection.
+The preview panel displays a maximum of 20 rows.

-- To preview a list, select the list you want and click **Preview**.
+- To preview a list, select the list you want, and then click **Preview**.
-- To view the full list, click **Download** to download the list and then open the file in Excel.
+- To view the full list, click **Download** to download the list, and then open the file in any text editor.